Roberto Vecchioni: Biography

-Vecchioni was born in Carate Brianza, Province of Monza and Brianza, to a Neapolitan family.
-In 1968 he graduated in Classical Literature at the Catholic University of Milan, where he subsequently worked for two years as assistant lecturer of History of Religion.
+Vecchioni was born in Carate Brianza, now in the province of Monza and Brianza, to a Neapolitan family.
+In 1968, he graduated in Classical Literature at the Catholic University of Milan, where he subsequently worked for two years as assistant lecturer of History of Religion.
 Later he was appointed professor of literature and history at a Milanese High School, an activity that he continued for almost thirty years and that would influence several of his songs.